By Rose O'Connor | Correspondent

 “It’s all how you look at the words.
 You can be fearless or you can fear less.”

 Those were the words of Father Martin O’Reilly, diocesan youth chaplain, to the almost 700 teens in grades eight through 12, youth ministry leaders, men and women religious and others who converged Feb.
 10 on Christian Brothers Academy, Lincroft, for the 2018 Diocesan Youth Conference.

 Read Bishop O'Connell's homily from the DYC Mass

-View The Monitor's special DYC supplement
+View The Monitor's special DYC magazine